Piano Services

 Standard Tuning:

 Standard tuning refers to adjusting the piano to the internationally accepted pitch standard, where the note A above middle C (A4) is tuned to 440 Hz.
-This ensures the piano is in line with the correct pitch for most musical instruments and recordings, providing consistency when playing with others or alongside recordings.Pitch Raise:
+This ensures the piano is in line with the correct pitch for most musical instruments and recordings, providing consistency when playing with others or alongside recordings.Fine Tuning:

 Fine tuning is the process of making precise adjustments to the tension of each string after an initial tuning or pitch correction.
 It involves small, exact changes to each note to ensure the piano sounds perfectly in tune across all registers.
 This is typically done after the piano has been brought close to the desired pitch to fine-tune the accuracy.